jwang996/grpc_monitoring/README.md

 # gRPC Monitoring Demo with Prometheus & Grafana

-This repository demonstrates how to instrument a Go-gRPC server and client with Prometheus metrics, collect container‑level stats via cAdvisor, and visualize everything in Grafana.
+This project demonstrates how to instrument a Go gRPC service with Prometheus for metrics, cAdvisor for container-level stats, and Jaeger for distributed tracing—unified in Grafana.

 ### Why This Project?

-* During my recent DevOps work with Prometheus, Loki, Grafana, OpenTelemetry and related tools, I recognized their power and wanted to build a similar monitoring pipeline myself.
+* During my recent DevOps work with Prometheus, Loki, Grafana, OpenTelemetry and related tools, I fell in love with real-time observability.
+I wanted to build something hands-on, so ...
 * This demo shows an end‑to‑end setup: from instrumenting code to visualizing metrics in Grafana.
 * As a Go & gRPC enthusiast, I wanted a clean, reproducible example that anyone can clone and run.

 ## Project Overview

 * **gRPC server**: A Go server exposing a `Monitoring` RPC.
-Instrumented with Prometheus middleware for request counts, error rates, and latencies.
+Instrumented with Prometheus middleware for request counts, error rates, and latencies, with OpenTelemetry traces to Jaeger.
 * **gRPC client**: A Go client that periodically sends correct (`ping`) and incorrect (`wrong`) requests to the server.
-Exposes its own Prometheus metrics (total, success, and failure counts).
+Exposes its own Prometheus metrics (total, success, and failure counts), with OpenTelemetry traces to Jaeger.
 * **cAdvisor**: Collects CPU, memory, disk, and network metrics for all containers.
+* **Jaeger All-in-One** → collects OTLP spans.
+Accessible at `http://localhost:16686` and dashboard in grafana.
 * **Prometheus**: Scrapes metrics from the gRPC server (`:2001/metrics`), gRPC client (`:2016/metrics`), cAdvisor (`:8080/metrics`), and itself.
 Runs at `:9099`.
 * **Grafana**: Auto‑imports a dashboard that shows both application and container metrics.
 Accessible at `http://localhost:3005`.